hastec-fr/apash/README.md

 ```

 ## <a id="troubleshooting" ></a> ❓ Troubleshooting
+### Apash command is not found
+If you're using ZSH, please check that $APASH_HOME_DIR is well defined.<br/>
+If not, the script install.sh has may be directly executed after download without specifying the shell.
+So the shebang of the script (bash) has been used instead of zsh.
+It is suggested to cleanup the $HOME/.apash and remove lines from $HOME/.bashrc and redo the installation taking care about the "| zsh" (or zsh -c "./install.sh").

 ### Warnings logs appears
 Some Apash Warnings could appear if you do not have a particular command (like "bc" or "rev").
 In this case, another code flow is implemented (and work) but it notifies that the main flow is not followed.<br/>